AlterBBN v2: A public code for calculating Big-Bang nucleosynthesis constraints in alternative cosmologies: Introduction

 \section{Introduction}

-\texttt{AlterBBN} is a public C program for the calculation of the abundance of the elements generated during Big-Bang nucleosynthesis (BBN), released under the GPL version 3 licence.
-Its first version was released in 2011 \cite{2012CoPhC.183.1822A} and could be considered as a spiritual successor of \texttt{NUC123} \cite{Kawano1992}.
-Contrary to other public BBN codes such as the Fortran program \texttt{PArthENoPE} \cite{2008CoPhC.178..956P} or the Mathematica code \texttt{PRIMAT} \cite{2018arXiv180108023P}, \texttt{AlterBBN} does not rely on any closed library or program.
-The main purpose of \texttt{AlterBBN} is to provide a fast and reliable calculation of the abundance of the elements in the standard model of cosmology as well as in alternative scenarios. \texttt{AlterBBN} is also included in the \texttt{SuperIso Relic} package \cite{2010CoPhC.181.1277A,2011CoPhC.182.1582A}.
+\texttt{AlterBBN} is a public C program for the calculation of the abundance of the elements generated during Big-Bang nucleosynthesis (BBN), released under the GPL version 3 license.
+The first version was released in 2011 \cite{2012CoPhC.183.1822A} and could be considered as a spiritual successor of \texttt{NUC123} \cite{Kawano1992}.
+Contrary to other public BBN codes such as the Fortran program \texttt{PArthENoPE} \cite{2008CoPhC.178..956P,2018CoPhC.233..237C} or the Mathematica code \texttt{PRIMAT} \cite{2018arXiv180108023P}, the main purpose of \texttt{AlterBBN} is to provide a fast and reliable calculation of the abundance of the elements in the standard model of cosmology as well as in alternative scenarios. \texttt{AlterBBN} is also included in the \texttt{SuperIso Relic} package \cite{2010CoPhC.181.1277A,2011CoPhC.182.1582A,2018arXiv180611489A}.

 \texttt{AlterBBN} can be downloaded from its new website:

 and involves an enlarged development team.